Chronic Lymphocytic Leukemia (CLL): Introduction

 There are 2 types of white blood cells can turn into leukemia:

 Lymphoid cells (lymphocytes).
 This is called lymphocytic leukemia.

 Myeloid cells (myelocytes).
 This is called myeloid or myelogenous leukemia.

 Leukemia can also be either acute or chronic.
 Acute leukemia tends to grow very quickly and needs to be treated right away.
 Chronic leukemia often grows more slowly.
 Some people don't need to start treatment until years after they're diagnosed.

 Chronic lymphocytic leukemia (CLL) is a type of leukemia that starts in the lymphoid cells in the bone marrow.
 These are cells that normally help the body fight infection.
 As the CLL cells grow and multiply, they can crowd out the normal cells in the bone marrow.
 This can lead to not enough of the different types of blood cells the body needs.

 CLL is a type of chronic leukemia.
 This means it tends to grow slowly.
 Many people with CLL don't have any symptoms when it’s first found.
 This kind of leukemia often doesn’t need to be treated right away.
 But some types of CLL grow faster than others.
 CLL cells are tested in a lab to learn details about the type of CLL a person has.
-The cells needed for testing can come from the blood and/or the bone marrow.
+The cells needed for testing can come from the blood, or the bone marrow, or both.

 Talk with your healthcare provider